 Parents who are working and have a child who is age 11 or under may be able to benefit from the government's Tax-Free Childcare scheme depending on their earnings.
 This scheme is available UK-wide and also applies to disabled children under 17.

-In two-parent households, only one parent needs to meet the residence requirement.
-For example, if one parent is a British citizen and the other parent has leave to remain with NRPF, then the British parent can make the application but both parents must meet the requirements relating to employment and earnings.
-As Tax-Free Childcare is not classed as a public fund for immigration purposes, a parent who has no recourse to public funds can be included in an application.
+In two-parent households, both parents must meet the requirements relating to employment and earnings but only one parent needs to meet the residence requirement.
+For example, if one parent is a British citizen and the other parent has leave to remain with NRPF, the British parent can make the application.
+As government funded early education and childcare is not a 'public fund' for immigration purposes, a parent who has no recourse to public funds can be included in an application.